 Vienna, in a word, is grandiose.
-The Austrian capital, which was the 2nd stop on our city tour of Central Europe, is brimming with opulent palaces, churches, museums and parks, and its beautiful historic center is a UNESCO World Heritage Site.
+The Austrian capital, which was one of the stops on our city tour of Central Europe, which also included Budapest, is brimming with opulent palaces, churches, museums, and parks, and its beautiful historic center is a UNESCO World Heritage Site.

 Here’s a look at some of the things we did during our time in Vienna, which you should feel free to use as a guide if you ever visit.

 When we first saw St. Stephen’s Cathedral at night, with its façade lit by project lights, the little ladies were immediately enchanted.
 In fact, Miss V proclaimed it was the prettiest church she’d ever seen, which is saying a lot because we’ve seen countless churches during our travels.

 Though it has suffered devastating damage from numerous wars over the centuries, including a fire that severely damaged the cathedral and burned the roof down during World War II, St. Stephen’s Cathedral has managed to survive.